 Teaching exam periods:

-This course starts in Autumn prallel.
-This course has teaching/evaluation in Autumn parallel,
+This course starts in the August block and has evaluation in in the autumn parallel,

 Course frequency: Annually

-Understanding of ecologic theory and mastering of different methods to study plant ecology and diversity.
-The student should also be able to write scientific reports and give oral presentations of such reports.
+The student will have an understanding of ecological theory and be able to use different methods to study plant ecology and plant diversity.
+The student should also be able to write academic reports and present such reports orally.

-The course gives the student a good and strong base of knowledge which is useful in further studies in ecology and management of natural resources.
-This competence is also relevant for further studies in other plant-related disciplines.
+Students will have a good knowledge base for further studies in ecology and nature management.
+This competence will also be relevant for students in other plant-related subjects.

 The candidate's learning can be supported during office hours.